-While taking a breath should be simple, some children struggle with difficulties that make taking in air more challenging.
+While taking a breath should be simple, breathing difficulties in children are not uncommon.
 If your child seems to be exhibiting difficulty breathing, an assortment of causes could be at the root of this struggle.
 By exploring the potential breath-related challenges with which your child is dealing, you can more effectively help him overcome this struggle.

 Children who struggle with breathing for only a short period of time are likely suffering from minor congestion.
 As AskDrSears reports, there are two types of congestion to which infants and children are particularly prone.
 Nasal congestion or the congestion of the nasal passages is common among infants who are still struggling to get birth-related fluids out of their system, as well as children who are suffering from a cold.
 Chest congestion, a congestion type that results in breathing that sounds wet in nature, is often the result of a minor cold or flu or, in infants, can be caused by milk regurgitation.
 Unless they persist, neither of these two congestion types warrant calling the doctor.